 Take a look at that label.
 Wrinkled and shiny.
 Looking like it was applied by hand.
 Because it was.
 Only two types of wine sport such ghetto hand-glued labels: the first is homemade wine made an amateur.
-The second is made in miniscule amounts by a crazy-talented winemaker who doesn’t care about a payday.
+The second is made in minuscule amounts by a crazy-talented winemaker who doesn’t care about a payday.

 Re-read those last two sentences and ask yourself: could they be the same person?
 They can.
 It’s a matter of commitment and location.

 Kevin Jussila was just another financial adviser with Merrill Lynch.
 Sell high!
 Buy low!
 ETF!
 WTF?
 He lived outside LA, making wine with friends.
-He planted a half acre of Syrah grapes in his backyard, because –you know– it’s California and not Pennsylvania.
+He planted a half-acre of Syrah grapes in his backyard because –you know– it’s California and not Pennsylvania.

 So what does an LA banker do when he gets the wine bug?
-He moves his family to the western edge of Paso Robles and buys an 80 acre walnut orchard, converting it into a vineyard.
+He moves his family to the western edge of Paso Robles and buys an 80-acre walnut orchard, converting it into a vineyard.